rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 Altcoins are not even attempting to solve the problem Bitcoin solves.
- They offer no scarcity.
+ They offer no scarcity, and no true decentralization.
  Most are free market monies that operate as securities.
- They offer interesting features because they're digital money, but without scarcity over time.
+ They sometimes offer interesting features because they're digital money, but without scarcity over time.

-Bitcoin is scarce over time, now and in the future.
- It will always be scarce, always.
- This is why the value will always increase with true economic output, savings will always be rewarded without the need of interest rates.
- Just a fixed savings whose value will increase in purchasing power.
- Meaning the quality of consumer goods will increase sufficiently to meet demand.

-> What would it have to look like to be true?

-..Supporting Bitcoin means you are supporting a better future, where prosperity and human flourishing increase.

-..The only way to devalue Bitcoin amongst Bitcoin holders is to reduce human flourishing, which by itself is non-sustainable, obviously because then we're talking about the elimination of human civilization.
- If civilization is to not only persist but to flourish, then Bitcoin wins.
+Altcoins/shitcoins cannot solve the problem of fiat money.
+They don't even try.
+ In all cases they are attempting to become fiat money, granting seigniorage to their own founders.

 If Bitcoin is true, then it wins in the end, redeeming civilization in the process.